 From this experience, I found my passion for working in NewSpace at the intersection of planetary science and space mission engineering.
-Now as an Applied Planetary Scientist at Synchronous, I aim to provide a NewSpace perspective to the robotic exploration of our solar system in partnership with the earth and planetary science communities.
+Now as an Applied Planetary Scientist at First Mode, I provide innovative commercial solutions to the engineering challenges faced by earth and planetary scientists who seek to robotically explore our solar system.

-I also share my experiences as a planetary scientist at the intersections—the colliding worlds—of academia & industry and scientists & engineers in my blog, Colliding Worlds:
+I also share my experiences as a planetary scientist worked at the intersections—the colliding worlds—of academia & commercial space and scientists & engineers in my blog, Colliding Worlds: